 Can you drive a Mitsubishi with a bad wheel bearing?

-- It is not recommended to drive any car with a bad wheel bearing, for it may cause an accident.
+- Driving any car with a bad wheel bearing is not recommended, for it may cause an accident.

 - Mitsubishi Outlander